WE ARE CURRENTLY IN A CLOSED SUBMISSION PERIOD.

 - Similarly, please do not choose a tag if your pasta is not actually related to said tag.
 The field isn’t required, and I won’t add unrelated stories to a tag just because you marked it for the hell of it.

 - I can’t stress this enough.
 You may be going crazy because you think your pasta was so amazing and you can’t understand why we haven’t posted it right this second, but please try to remember that other people work just as hard on their submissions, and you are not somehow more special than they are.
 We get lots of submissions, and even if yours is accepted, you still have to wait your turn.

-- You may have to wait months for your submission to be processed – please understand that we often get several thousand submissions during an open period, and as I do read every single submission, this means that it can sometimes take multiple months for me to fully process a submission batch.
+- You may have to wait several months for your submission to be processed – please understand that we often get several thousand submissions during an open period, and as I do read every single submission, this means that it can sometimes take multiple months for me to fully process a submission batch.
 Please do not submit if you cannot handle that sort of turnaround time.